Interested in joining the Southland Ghostbusters?

 ROOKIE STATUS CRITERIA

 You will need to go through our rookie program before you can become an official member.
 This is where we get to know you, assess your type of involvement and rate your interactions with people.
 Basically, we’re making sure that you’ll be a great addition to our group.

-During this trial period, we will invite you to events and you can get involved at your own leisure.
+After you apply, you are deemed as an applicant and not yet officially in our rookie program.
+First, we will extend an invitation for you to join us on an event as a guest.
+Once we feel you are eligible, we will announce to you and the group that you have entered our rookie program.
+During this trial period, we will invite you out to further events where you can get involved at your own leisure.
 Simply come out and meet us all, show off your stuff and have a good time.
 The rookie program doesn’t run for any particular length of time.
-It is an open ended program that can be terminated at any time by either you or us.
+It is an open ended program that can be terminated at any time by either party.
 We will extend membership to you when we feel the time is right.

 You will receive a welcoming kit once you officially become a member.
 You will receive an embroidered patch of our logo.
 These patches are exclusive to members of the group only and should not be given or sold to anyone outside of the group.
 Alongside, the patches you will get business cards, access to the group Dropbox and a personalized Southland Ghostbusters e-mail address.
 The kit may also contain various other goodies like buttons, stickers, t-shirts, etc.